Silent Guitar Buyers Guide

-The Yamaha SLG130NW silent guitar is designed to give you the feel of nylon stringed classical guitars.
-The neck construction follows the conventional classical method and employs an ebony fingerboard.
-So you won't miss your tonewoods too much, the smoothly curved body frame is made of rosewood and maple.
-It matches the ergonomics of real classical guitars for convenient playing and balance while sitting or standing.
-Yamaha equipped this guitar with reverb, chorus and echo effects which may not make the cut in live situations but comes handy when practicing.
+The SLG130NW matches the balance and ergonomics of real classical guitars so that it won't slant awkwardly when you play standing or sitting.
+On top of its great nylon string sound, Yamaha equipped this guitar with reverb, chorus and echo effects that will be handy when practicing.
 It requires a 9 volt battery for operation.
-Current online retail price for the SLG130NW is around $630.
-For the complete specs and to check on other Yamaha Silent Guitars, head over to Yamaha.
+The Yamaha SLG130NW usually sells for less than $750.
+For the complete specs and to check out other Yamaha Silent Guitars, head over to Yamaha.
 Get the latest reviews and price at Amazon.com.

 SoloEttte SongBird Jazz

 The SoloEtte line of silent guitars was designed by a luthier that wanted a guitar which will not require much maintenance or repairs.
 To achieve this, he eliminated the use of thin woods, which minimizes cracking or warping due to extreme travel conditions.
 Although his goal was different, the resulting instrument ended up being a sturdy and reliable line of silent guitars.